t04glovern/alexa-gadget-cat-feeder/.blog/README.md

 The `Yes` intent is where things get interesting as we need to setup a listener to have Alexa wait for a reply from the feeder.
 The `StartEventHandlerDirective` is used for this and defines that ReportFeeder event that we used in our Gadget code as the source to listen to.

-A timeout and custom response in the event that the directive is no fullfilled must also be defined.
+A timeout and custom response in the event that the directive is no full-filled must also be defined.

 ```javascript
 ...